 These ads are grossly misleading

 The types of foods you choose to eat and the amount you eat are the keys.
 Eating at a caloric deficit is ultimately the only way to lose weight and you should only be at a slight caloric deficit when you decide the shed pounds.
-It will take time.
-Crash dieting is dangerous.
-Any claim that a person can go from grossly overweight to shredded in 3 or 4 weeks is grossly misleading and you cannot out-exercise a poor diet.
+It will take time, and it is also about more than just calories.
+Not all calories are created equal.

 Also, engaging regularly in weight-bearing exercise or resistance training is the only real way to add significant amounts of muscle to look “jacked.”